Local 256th Infantry Brigade Combat Team Welcomes New Commander

 The Louisiana National Guard’s 2nd Battalion, 156th Infantry Regiment, welcomed its new commander, Lt.
 Col. William E. Haygood, in an official Change of Command ceremony at Erath High School, April 6, 2014.
 Haygood was commissioned into the Louisiana Army National Guard as an Infantry lieutenant in August 1991 and holds a Bachelor of Arts degree in General Studies.

 Military images highlight this Louisiana National Guard vehicle shown in photos to the right and above of the newly adhesive vinyl wrap by Pixus Digital Printing.
-The Louisiana National Guard’s fresh and modern look promises to garner attention where ever it may go.
+The Louisiana National Guard’s fresh and modern look promises to garner attention wherever it may go.

 “It gives me great pride to be able to see these vehicles under our care.”